 Creatives, whether artists/writers, entrepreneurs, or ad men (and it’s not a stretch to include preachers here), have deep within them a desire to create, to make, to craft.
 All are equipped with God-given talents, and putting them to good use honors and glorifies the One who gave them.
 That work makes us feel more alive, more connected to our Maker, more in tune with the universe as He created it.

 Pressfield depicts the barrier between that fulfilled life and the life we live every day as a “dark antagonism to creativity,” the anti-Muse, the enemy within.
 It’s called Resistance.

 Resistance takes many forms: fear, self-doubt, busyness, distraction.
 It’s the sum of all the things that keep us from acting on our desire to create, to make, to craft.
 It’s a malevolent force of nature, but within us, relentlessly pushing against our capacity to create.
 It usually wins.

-In my experience, there’s a form of Resistance that is particularly troublesome for mission-driven organizations, and especially churches (think staff of five to fifty).
+In my experience, there’s a form of Resistance that is particularly troublesome for mission-driven organizations, and especially churches.
 In these cases, Resistance often sounds something like this:

 I’m not a marketer, I’m a pastor.

 I’ll leave the promotional stuff to the experts like you.

 I’m too busy working on my ministry to spend time on marketing strategy.